RangerRick/CruiseMonkey/README.markdown

 Opening an Issue (Bug or Enhancement)
 -------------------------------------

-* Twit-Arr: If you're having account issues, please speak with Kvort\_the\_Duck on the JoCo forums, or post to his [twit-arr thread here](http://www.jonathancoulton.com/forums/index.php?p=/discussion/1940/twitt-arrrr).
+* Twit-Arr: If you're having account issues or other general questions, please speak with Kvort\_the\_Duck on the JoCo forums, or post to his [twit-arr beta thread][].
 If you have found a bug or have an enhancement request for twit-arr, report it at the [Twit-Arr github page](https://github.com/walkeriniraq/twitarr/issues).
 You will need to create a GitHub account to do so.
 * CruiseMonkey: Bugs and enhancement requests can be reported at the [CruiseMonkey github page](https://github.com/RangerRick/CruiseMonkey/issues).
 You will need to create a GitHub account to do so.

 Contact
 =======

 * E-Mail: You can reach me (Benjamin Reed) at [testflight@raccoonfink.com](mailto:testflight@raccoonfink.com).
-* IRC: Join me in [#SeaMonkeyIT on FreeNode: irc.freenode.net](irc://irc.freenode.net/SeaMonkeyIT).
+* IRC: Join me in [#twitarr on FreeNode: irc.freenode.net](irc://irc.freenode.net/twitarr).
-* Forums: You can also discuss CruiseMonkey on the [JoCo Forums](http://www.jonathancoulton.com/forums/index.php?p=/discussion/2264/cruisemonkey-4).
+* Forums: You can also discuss CruiseMonkey on the [JoCo Forums](http://www.jonathancoulton.com/forums/index.php?p=/discussion/2381/cruisemonkey-5).

 Licensing
 =========